 BED – LITTER TRAY – FOOD

-PREVENT YOUR CAT GOING OUT
+PREVENT YOUR CAT FROM GOING OUT

 Try not to let your cat go out during the hottest times of the day.
-If your cat is an outdoor cat then you can prevent it by closing it’s cat flap and providing a litter tray.
+If your cat is an outdoor cat then you can prevent it by closing its cat flap and providing a litter tray.

 Keep your cat well brushed particularly if they have a thicker coat during the hot period as it will help to thin out their coat and help to keep them cooler.
 Buy cat grooming kits that are dedicated to cats with thicker or thinner hair for even better grooming results.

-Monster Pet Supplies offer cooling mats (and jackets for dogs), which has been proven to be very effective to help your pet stay cool during summer heat.
+Monster Pet Supplies offer cooling mats (and jackets for dogs), which have been proven to be very effective to help your pet stay cool during the summer heat.
 The mats come sized, can be rolled up, and taken easily with you if you travel away with your cat to other destinations.

 They can be used, for example, for dogs in the back of the car in their space, when travelling to a long destination, to help keep them as cool as possible during the journey.

 If your cat, has free access to roam outdoors, day and night, then there are a few things you can do to help the more feral-loving cat to stay cool.
 Keeping fresh bowls of water, positioned in shady positions in the garden helps, and provides a shading spot to lie in.
 Most cats normally seek these out naturally, cats will hide under small garden trees and bushes, coming out every so often to stretch, and reposition themselves.
 However, they can include sheds and other outbuildings that may have limited access where cats may find it cooler to rest in, but can subsequently get trapped in, and ‘go missing’.